Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Introduction

-Most Kalman-type filters, or Luenberger observers \cite{Luenberger} do not take into account the symmetries of the model.
-But the symmetries often contain useful geometrical information on the model that can help for the design and improve the performances.
-Indeed, there has been recent work on observer design and symmetries for engineering problems when the model is of finite dimension and when there is a Lie group acting on the state space \cite{aghannan-rouchon-ieee03,Aghannan,mahony-et-al-dcd05,arxiv-07,arxiv-08}.
-Symmetries provide a helpful guide to design correction terms based on the very structure of the physical system.
-The only difference between the observer and model equations comes from the correction term.
-When this term is bound to preserve symmetries, the observer is called ``invariant", or ``symmetry-preserving".
-The result is that the estimations do not depend on arbitrary choices of units or coordinates, and the estimates share common physical properties with the system variables (in the examples given in \cite{arxiv-07}, estimated concentrations are automatically positive, estimated rotation matrices automatically belong to $SO(3)$).
-In some cases, the error system even presents very nice properties (autonomous error equation in \cite{arxiv-08}).
+Kalman-type filters, or Luenberger observers, are usually in the standard form ``copy of the system plus injection of the output estimation error (correction term)".
+For this reason, they do not take into account the symmetries of the model.
+There has been recent work on observer design and symmetries for engineering problems when the model is finite dimensional and when there is a Lie group acting on the state space \cite{aghannan-rouchon-ieee03,Aghannan,mahony-et-al-dcd05,arxiv-07,arxiv-08}.
+Symmetries provide a helpful guide to design non-linear correction terms.
+Indeed the only difference between the observer and model equations comes from the correction term.
+Linear systems are invariant by scaling, and so is the correction term in general (Luenberger observer, Kalman filter).
+But when the system is non-linear, there is no reason why the correction term should have a linear form (extended Kalman filter).
+When this term is bound to preserve symmetries, it has a non-linear structure based on the specific nonlinearities of the system, and the observer is called ``invariant", or ``symmetry-preserving".
+The result is that the estimations do not depend on arbitrary choices of units or coordinates, and the estimates share common physical properties with the true physical variables (in the examples given in \cite{arxiv-07}, estimated chemical concentrations are automatically positive, estimated rotation matrices automatically belong to $SO(3)$).
+In some cases, the error system even presents very nice properties (autonomous error equation in \cite{arxiv-08,lageman}).

+Looking at \cite{MarSal2007a,bonnabel_auto,arxiv-07}, the design method of symmetry-preserving observers could be summed up this way: the non-linear form of the observer is given by the symmetries, and the gains are tuned assigning the poles of the error system around a trajectory or a steady-state.
+This is always possible as around any steady-state, invariant observers can be identified to Luenberger observers \cite{arxiv-07}.

-This paper is an extension to the infinite-dimensional case of the recent ideas on observer design and symmetries for systems described by ordinary differential equations (ODE) \cite{arxiv-07}, in the particular context of nudging for data assimilation in oceanography.
-The problem considered is the following: the ocean is described by a simplified shallow-water model.
-The sea surface height (SSH) is measured (with noise) everywhere by satellites.
-The goal is to estimate the height, and the (not measured) marine currents.
-The model considered is invariant by rotation and translation $(SE(2)$-invariance).
-In the case of problems described by infinite dimensional partial differential equations (PDE), the design of observers based on the symmetries of the physical system is new to the authors' knowledge.
+This paper is an extension to the infinite-dimensional case of the recent ideas on observer design and symmetries for systems described by ordinary differential equations (ODEs).
+The Saint-Venant equations considered in this paper are indeed invariant by rotation and translation $(SE(2)$-invariance).
+In the case of systems described by PDEs, the design of observers based on the symmetries of the physical system is new to the authors' knowledge.